jeanfric/abbrev/README.md

-Abbrev is a library of lossless compression/decompression algorithms, written in the [Clojure](http://clojure.org) programming language.
+abbrev is a library of lossless compression/decompression algorithms, written in the [Clojure](http://clojure.org) programming language.

 Status